 A victim of the "lottery or sweepstakes scam" would likely be sending money to a company/organization instead of a single person.
-Typically they received notification of their "winnings" via email or letter, so keep an eye out for printed copies of emails or an envelope containing the letter that the sender may be referring to while filling out the form.
+Typically they received notification of their "winnings" via email or letter, so keep an eye out for printed copies of emails or an envelope containing the letter that the sender may be referring to while processing the transaction.
 Ask questions like: